 For a limited-time spectacle: Te Puia’s Mārama Light Tour

-During certain seasons, Te Puia transforms its geothermal valley into Mārama, a multi-sensory light trail.
-You walk through the valley at night as incredible light installations illuminate the geysers, steam vents, and silica formations, all telling stories of local Māori legends.
-Seeing the Pōhutu geyser erupt under coloured lights is something you won't forget.
+During selected seasons, Te Puia transforms its geothermal valley into Mārama - a multi-sensory light trail.
+As you walk through, projections illuminate the geysers, steam vents, and silica terraces with stories from local Māori history.
+The standout, though, is watching Pōhutu Geyser erupt under shifting coloured lights.

 For a unique natural wonder: our Glow Worm Kayak Tour

-This is my personal favourite, and hey, you can’t blame me!
-In a nutshell, we guide small groups out onto the lake by kayak as dusk is settling - paddling to sheltered, otherwise unreachable coves to see the glow worms, or titiwai, in their natural habitat, sharing stories about the area along the way.
+We guide small groups out onto the lake by kayak as dusk is settling - paddling to sheltered, otherwise unreachable coves to see the glow worms, or titiwai, in their natural habitat, sharing stories about the area along the way.

 Noho ora mai (stay well),